-Voluntary and community organisations may like to show that 'in kind' support (e.g. volunteer time, or the loan of equipment, premises or land) forms at least part of their matching contribution and that they can demonstrate community support.
+Voluntary and community organisations may be able to use 'in kind' help (e.g. volunteer time or the loan of equipment, premises or land) to form at least part of a contribution towards the overall value of the project.
+The Applicant should calculate 'in kind' contributions and include in the project budget for the Panel to be fully informed in the decision making process.